 While risks are seldom acceptable, they are often tolerable (or accepted reluctantly) if the benefits are seen to outweigh the costs.
 There is a large amount of literature devoted to the problem of how to define what risks are accepted to society, and those which are not, as all activities bear some risk.
-Activities with large potential for loss of life or severe economic or social consequences, such as nuclear energy, chemical processes, and aviation, have since the 1960's been subject to methodical and quantitative risk assessments8.
+Activities with large potential for loss of life or severe economic or social consequences, such as nuclear energy, chemical processes, and aviation, have since the 1960s been subject to methodical and quantitative risk assessments (eg Stewart and Melchers 1997).
 The regulators of potentially hazardous industries and activities such as the NRC, FAA and EPA set risk acceptance criteria based on a cost-benefit analysis.
 Many risks can be reduced, though at increasing cost.
-A cost-benefit analysis provides a means to measure the cost associated with
+A cost-benefit analysis provides a means to measure the cost associated with avoiding the risk, to determine whether such a cost is excessive, therefore failing to be a productive utilization of society's resources.